Skip to main content

 Encryption

-• At rest — VM disks are stored on encrypted volumes at the cloud-infrastructure layer.
+• At rest — VM disks and snapshots are stored on encrypted storage in the EU.

 Credentials

-• The dashboard shows secret existence + last-4 characters only — never the full value after save.
+• The dashboard shows that a secret exists and its last 4 characters only — never the full value after save.

-• Credentials are injected into the running container via env vars; they never appear in logs or audit metadata.
+• Secrets never appear in logs or audit metadata.

-• When you rotate a secret, the old value is overwritten and the container is redeployed with the new env.
+• Rotating a secret overwrites the old value and redeploys the app with the new one.

 Backups & snapshots